 The roles and responsibility of project manager in construction is to make sure that the customer is satisfied and the work scope, project is completed in a quality manner, using budget and on time.
 The construction project manager has primary responsibility for providing leadership in planning, organizing and controlling the work effort to accomplish the construction project objectives.

-In other words, the project manager provides the leadership to project team to accomplish the project objective.
+In other words, the construction project manager provides the leadership to project team to accomplish the construction project objective.
 The project manager coordinates the activities of various team members to ensure that they perform the right tasks at the proper time, as a cohesive group.

-Roles of a Project Manager
+Roles of a Project Manager in Construction

 The different roles of project manager are as follows: